It doesn’t get any simpler than olive oil pasta. It’s the simplest of pasta sauces, and one of the most delicious.

 Olive oil pasta is my kids’ favorite pasta – a simple, yet delicious mix of textures and flavors.
 Wholesome and pleasantly garlicky, this olive oil pasta is by far better than the bland, limp, overcooked buttered pasta typically served to kids in restaurants.
 And despite being more complex in flavor, kids of all ages love it.

-I like to make an entire package, because it keeps well in the fridge and they love it in their lunch boxes too.
-Needless to say, this olive oil pasta is excellent for adults too, though when I serve it to adults I like to sprinkle chopped Italian parsley and grated Parmesan on top for some added complexity and flavor.
+Needless to say, this olive oil pasta is excellent for adults too, if they don’t mind the carbs.
+Although when serving to adults I would sprinkle chopped Italian parsley and grated Parmesan on top – 1/4 cup of each – for some added complexity and flavor.